Wenjing0916/Wenjing0916.github.io/index.md

 Hello and welcome to my website!

-I possess a diverse background in social sciences, engineering, and data science, which enables me to conduct quantitative analysis while also gaining insights into social phenomena and human behavior within urban environments.
+I have a diverse background in social science, engineering, and data science, enabling quantitative analysis while gaining insights into social phenomena and human behavior in urban environments.

-I thrive on interdisciplinary exploration and have a strong passion for learning new knowledge.
-I hope to collaborate with researchers from various disciplines to tackle complex scientific challenges and achieve comprehensive research results in the future.
+I thrive on cross-disciplinary exploration and have a strong passion for acquiring new knowledge.
+I hope to collaborate with researchers from various disciplines to address complex scientific challenges and achieve comprehensive research results in the future.

-I am currently seeking a Ph.D. position for Fall 2024, and I believe my interdisciplinary background can offer fresh insights to your lab.
+Currently, I am seeking a Ph.D. position for Fall 2024, and I believe my multidisciplinary background can offer fresh insights to your lab.

 <!--
 To learn more about my academic journey, please explore my <a href="assets/files/Coursera Machine Learning Specialization.pdf" target="_blank">Statement of Purpose</a>.